 - Once your child is stable, he or she may be admitted to the hospital.

-- Your child may require the extra monitoring offered in the pediatric intensive care unit (PICU).
+- Your child may require the extra monitoring offered in the pediatric intensive care unit (PICU) or cardiovascular intensive care unit (CVICU).

 Locations